 A 100 g serving has 91 g water, just 7 g carbs, 0.1 g fat, and just 26 calories.
 A 100 g serving can meet a phenomenal 170% of your daily requirement of vitamin A.1 Even the super-nutritious pumpkin seeds are a health freak’s dream snack.
 Here’s a look at the many health benefits of pumpkin.

 1. Helps Weight Loss

 If you’re looking to shed a few pounds, you might want to add pumpkin to your diet.
-It’s rich in fiber, boosting 1.7 g in pumpkin seeds, 3 g in mashed pumpkin, and 7 g in canned pumpkin, all per cup.
-Fiber is just what your digestion needs to make things a lot smoother and a heavy dose of fiber every day can help with weight loss.1
+It has a good amount of fiber, boasting of 1.7 g in a cup of pumpkin seeds, 3 g in mashed pumpkin, and 7 g in canned pumpkin.
+Fiber is just what your digestion needs to make things a lot smoother and a heavy dose of fiber every day can help with weight loss.2

 Also, eating pumpkin makes you feel full for hours.
 The fruit has an impressive 91% water content to keep you hydrated and it’s low in calories as well – all tick marks for weight loss.